intino/example.datahub/README.md

     }

 This code performs the following actions:
  - Initial Configuration: An instance of DataHubConfiguration is created using the arguments provided to the program.
+This must be provided in the format "name"="value".
+The arguments are:
+   - home (required): Specifies the directory where DataHub will store its files.
+   - broker_port (required): Specifies the port for the JMS OpenWire protocol.
+   - broker_secondary_port (required): Specifies the port for the MQTT protocol.
+   - backup_directory (optional): The directory where periodic backups of the datalake changes can be made.
+   - SSL Encryption args (optional): Additional parameters related to SSL encryption for the protocols can be provided.
+Concretely: "keystore_path", "keystore_password", "truststore_path" and "truststore_password".
  - Graph Loading: A graph (NessGraph) is loaded using the graph loader.
  - User Loading: Users are loaded from the location specified in the configuration.
  - Box Initialization: An instance of DataHubBox is created with the provided arguments, and the core of the graph is added to the box.
  - Logging Level Configuration: The logging level is set to ERROR.
  - Box Start: The box is started.
  - Shutdown Management: A shutdown hook is added to stop the box properly when the program finishes.

 ## Features
 The platform includes a set of features that make it useful for various applications: